Photon-number-resolving segmented detectors based on single-photon avalanche-photodiodes: Quantum modeling of the segmented detector

-These operators statisfy the completeness property, $\sum_{k} \hat{\Pi} _k = I$ which makes the sum of probabilities $\sum_{k} p_k = 1$ for different outcomes to be unity.
-Therefore, these measurements completely describe all possible outcomes for any quantum measurement.
-For a phase insensitive detector the POVM element for $k$ clicks is given as\
+These operators satisfy the completeness property, $\sum_{k} {\Pi} _k = I$ which makes the sum of probabilities for different outcomes $\sum_{k} p_k = 1$.
+Therefore, these POVM elements completely describe all possible measurement outcomes.
+For a phase insensitive detector the POVM element for $k$ independent SPAD pulses, a.k.a.\ ``clicks,'' is given by

-where $P(k|n)$ represents the conditional probability of getting $k$ clicks given n-photon input state.
-The POVMs are more general from the projective measurements in couple of ways.
-First, unlike the projective measurements the POVMs are not orthogonal measurements.
-For outcomes $k$ and $k'$, the pairwise POVMs need not satisfy,
+where $P(k|n)$ is the conditional probability of getting $k$ clicks given an $n$-photon input.
+Unlike projective, von Neumann measurements, the POVM elements are not orthogonal measurements and we have, in general,